AI4Finance-Foundation/ElegantRL/docs/source/index.rst

 - gym, matplotlib, numpy, pybullet, torch, opencv-python, box2d-py.

-You can simply install Tianshou from PyPI with the following command:
+You can simply install ElegantRL from PyPI with the following command:

 .. code-block:: bash
    :linenos: